-Figure 5.6: The shape of the training data

 To confirm the fraction of samples after the first split of the decision tree, we need to know the proportion of samples, where the PAY_1 feature meets the Boolean condition, that was used to make this split.
 To do this, we can use the index of the PAY_1 feature in the training data, corresponding to the index in the list of feature names, and the number of samples in the training data, which is the number of rows we observed from .shape.

 Use this code to confirm the proportion of samples after the first split of the decision tree:

-sum(X_train[:,4] <= 1.5)/X_train.shape[0]
+(X_train[:,4] <= 1.5).sum()/X_train.shape[0]

 The output should be as follows:

+0.8946134733486475